bjarki781/smly2/howto.md

 ### Accessing the SMLY2 blockchain
-When this the whole system is running, we can access it, make transactions and update the runtime through [https://polkadot.js.org/apps/](https://polkadot.js.org/apps/).
-To access the SMLY2 blockchain we click the upper right corner and select the "Development" tab.
-Then we select the "Custom" option and put in the URL `wss://smly.smileyco.in`.
+There are [various wallets](https://wiki.polkadot.network/docs/build-wallets) we can use with a Substrate based chain like SMLY2.
+We will use the online wallet [https://polkadot.js.org/apps/](https://polkadot.js.org/apps/).
 To get the wallet running you have to install a browser extension to keep track of your keys.
 The wallet will help you through that.
 Through this extension you can create new accounts (each of which has a corresponding address.)
+To access the SMLY2 blockchain on this wallet we click the upper right corner and select the "Development" tab.
+Then we select the "Custom" option and put in the URL `wss://smly.smileyco.in`.

 ### Getting SMLY2
 Currently you can only do this through the command line.
-You can use the script `run/buy_smly2`.
+Use the script `run/buy_smly2`.
 That script will send a transaction of an amount of SMLY and an `op_return` containing an SMLY2 address of your choosing to the NUC.
 If you get an error simply try again (and make sure you have enough SMLY for the transaction).
 When your transaction is received the corresponding amount of SMLY2 is transferred from the reserve to the provided address.

 ### Using SMLY2